 Answer: I would burn the midnight oil planning, implementing, managing, and coming up with better ways to manage the financial activity of the company.
 Being a CFO puts me in a tight position, and therefore, I will ensure that I go the extra mile.

 These were a few questions that you may be asked in an accounts receivable interview.
-You need to answer them smartly and create your answers based on the tips given to each.
+You need to answer them smartly and create your answers based on the tips given.

-Also, make sure that you pay attention to your body language when answering these questions, as most interviewers look for the smallest things that can disqualify you.
+Also, ensure that you pay attention to your body language when answering these questions, as most interviewers look for the smallest things that can disqualify you.

-It would be best if you appeared confident and well suited for the job at hand.
+It would be best if you appeared confident and well suited for the job.
 You can learn a few tips for managing anxiety that will help you in your job interview.

 Success in an interview is more than just answering the questions correctly.
 It involves even the way you speak and move.